riddhipawar08/Post-Recommendation-System/README.md

 <h2>Post Recommendation System<h2>
 <h3>Overview<h3>
-This project focuses on building an intelligent Post Recommendation System that suggests posts based on user interests, engagement, and work profile.
-The system prioritizes useful and actionable content by analyzing implicit feedback such as upvotes, saves, and project mappings.
+<h4>This project focuses on building an intelligent Post Recommendation System that suggests posts based on user interests, engagement, and work profile.
+The system prioritizes useful and actionable content by analyzing implicit feedback such as upvotes, saves, and project mappings.</h4>
 <br>
 <h3>Features</h3>
 ✔ Personalized Post Ranking – Uses implicit feedback for ranking.<br>